tubakousar/e-commercewebsite/README.md

-E-commerce Website
+E-commerce Website:

 This project is a fully functional e-commerce website built using React.js.
 It includes features such as product listing, a shopping cart, checkout functionality, and user authentication.

-Features
+Features:

-1. Product Listing
+1. Product Listing:

 Displays a list of products fetched from a backend API or a mock JSON file.